When loaded the page in the builder mode, you should see a small logo icon on the screen's left (or right) edge. This icon opens the

 Primary tab.
 Examples are a setting for content for the Paragraph module or a setting for a date for the Time module.

-CSS settings are standard for all modules; they are located under the
+CSS settings are standard for all modules.
+They are located under the

 Advanced tab.
-Under this tab also are settings for
+There are also settings for

 class attributes and for any other custom or standard HTML attributes.